Mariam-s/Mariam-Sari/README.md

 ## **BACKGROUND**

 I am 18 years old and have recently graduated from highschool.
 I'm a 3rd generation Australian and my cultural background is Lebanese.
-I'm going to start by listing some facts about what I like.
-I am a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$.
-I also listen to heaps of other random music preferably rock, metal and the occasional rap.
+I am fluent in both English and Arabic and practicing German.
+I think maybe the most interesting fact about me is that I'm a huge fan of I Prevail, Bring Me The Horizon, Rage Against the Machine, Of Mice & Men and $uicideBoy$, and that I also listen to heaps of other random music preferably rock, metal and the occasional rap.
+I guess it's interesting because people are always surprised when I tell them the type of music I listen to, mainly because I don't look like I listen to that kind of stuff.
+I also have an adorable *cough cough*  Ragdoll kitty who's named Caesar after Julius Caesar. :smile:

 **My interests in IT**